Disha9248/PowerBI_Projects/PWC Call Center/Readme.md

 - **Agent Performance** - Agent, Answered (Y/N), Resolved
 - **Call Efficiency Metrics** - Speed of answer in seconds, Avg Talk Duration
 - **Customer Satisfaction** - Satisfaction rating<br><br>

+## Business Problems

+- What percentage of customers abandoning calls?
+- What percentage of calls are resolved?
+- What is the average call duration?
+- On which topic call rate is highest?
+- What is call volume on hourly and daily call trends?<br><br>

 ## Dashboard Features